Time To Decriminalize Drugs

 - Fewer detentions and arrests freed up courts for other important work.

-They lower the associated stigma by treating it as a disease, allowing those who have recovered from being much more productive members of society.
+They lower the associated stigma by treating it as a disease, allowing those who have recovered from being much more productive society members.

 Several other countries have had success in combating cartel violence or the underground market.
-By liberalizing their drug policies, countries such as Ecuador, Uruguay, and Argentina declared it unconstitutional to prosecute citizens for having drugs.
+For example, by liberalizing their drug policies, countries such as Ecuador, Uruguay, and Argentina declared it unconstitutional to prosecute citizens for having drugs.

 Countries like Switzerland, Australia, and Canada have embraced harm reduction measures to slow disease spread.
 By offering needle exchanges or medically supervised “injection rooms” to help prevent fatal overdoses.